Haditha massacre: Pre-trial hearings

-The Article 32 investigation recommended Capt.
-Randy W. Stone's criminal charge be dismissed, but that he face a new lesser charge that would be handled administratively for failing to investigate the incident properly.
+The Article 32 investigation recommended Stone's criminal charge be dismissed, but that he face a new lesser charge that would be handled administratively for failing to investigate the incident properly.

-The charges against Stone were dropped on August 9.

 Lt.
 Col. Jeffrey Chessani was recommended to face court-martial for having "failed to thoroughly and accurately report and investigate a combat action that clearly needed scrutiny."
-On June 17, 2008 Military Judge Colonel Steven Folsom dismissed all charges against Lt Colonel Jeffrey Chessani on the grounds that General James Mattis, who approved the filing of charges against Chessani, was improperly influenced by an investigator probing the incident.
+On June 17, 2008, Military Judge Colonel Steven Folsom dismissed all charges against Chessani on the grounds that General James Mattis, who approved the filing of charges against Chessani, was improperly influenced by an investigator probing the incident.
 The ruling was without prejudice, which allows the prosecution to refile.

 Lt.
 Col. Paul Ware, the Investigating Officer for several of the enlisted Marines, recommended on July 11, 2007, that LCpl.
 Justin Sharratt be cleared of these charges.
 Ware stated, "[t]he government version is unsupported by independent evidence...
 To believe the government version of facts is to disregard clear and convincing evidence to the contrary."
-The charges against Sharratt were dropped on August 9.

-Article 32 hearings for LCpl.
-Stephen Tatum began July 16, and for SSgt.
-Frank Wuterich began in August.
+Article 32 hearings for Tatum began July 16, and for Wuterich began in August.
 The investigating officer recommended charges be dropped against Tatum.

 Charges dropped

-On April 17, 2007, the Marine Corps dropped all charges against Sgt.
-Sanick P. De la Cruz in exchange for his testimony.
+On April 17, 2007, the Marine Corps dropped all charges against Dela Cruz in exchange for his testimony.
 Seven other Marines involved in the incident were also granted immunity.

-On August 9, 2007, all charges against Lance Cpl.
-Justin Sharratt, Lance Cpl.
-James Donahue, and Capt.
-Randy Stone were dropped.
-On October 19, Lance Cpl.
-Justin Sharratt's commanding officer decided the charges should be lowered to involuntary manslaughter, reckless endangerment and aggravated assault.
+On August 9, 2007, all charges against Sharratt, Donahue, and Stone were dropped.
+On October 19, Sharratt's commanding officer decided the charges should be lowered to involuntary manslaughter, reckless endangerment and aggravated assault.

-On September 18, 2007, all charges against Captain Lucas McConnell were dropped in exchange for immunity and his cooperation with the investigation.
+On September 18, 2007, all charges against McConnell were dropped in exchange for immunity and his cooperation with the investigation.

-On March 28, 2008, all charges against LCpl.
-Stephen Tatum were dropped.
+On March 28, 2008, all charges against Tatum were dropped.

-On June 17, 2008, all charges against Lt.
-Col. Jeffrey Chessani were dismissed by the military judge citing unlawful command influence.
+On June 17, 2008, all charges against Chessani were dismissed by the military judge citing unlawful command influence.
 The Marine Corps appealed that ruling in 2008.
 On March 17, 2009, a military appeals court upheld the dismissal of the war crimes charges against Chessani.
 Facing an administrative Board of Inquiry, it also found no misconduct and recommended that Chessani be allowed to retire without loss of rank.

-On June 5, 2008, 1st Lt.
-Andrew Grayson was acquitted of all charges stemming from the Haditha incident.
-He had been charged with deleting photos of the deceased Iraqis in order to obstruct the investigation.
-He had also been charged with failing to notify the Marine Corps administrative chain of command of his legal status when his term of service was expired and he was discharged from the Marine Corps.
+On June 5, 2008, Grayson was acquitted of all charges.